HomeFinland-StartupsBanking alternative Holvi expands into 19 European countries

 Holvi, the Helsinki-based startup that aims to redefine banking, announced today that it is now inviting new customers to the service from 19 European countries.
 These include Austria, Belgium, Denmark, Estonia, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Netherlands, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and United Kingdom.
 The young company also recently announced that it has taken on staff in Ireland, Austria and Spain to strengthen the pan-European presence and to engage more with local communities.

 Traditional banks have been struggling to serve small businesses, due to their cost structure and business model.
-According to Holvi, the Makers and Doers of Europe need financial tools to help them build and operate business in the digital economy, where traditional paper processes and payment systems just don’t fit in.
-Check out the video below for more info about Holvi:
+According to Holvi, the ‘makers and doers’ of Europe need financial tools to help them build and operate business in the digital economy, where traditional paper processes and payment systems just don’t fit in.

 - Advertisement -